 The plains Indians and Indians of the Rocky Mountains used teepees for at least part of the year.
 We made our own, non-authentic Indian teepee out of canvas and long poles.
-I cut out four triangles of canvas and had the kids paint it.
-We looked up some authentic Native American symbols and used them on our teepee.
+First, I cut out four triangles of canvas and had the kids paint it.
+Then we looked up some authentic Native American symbols so that we could use them on our teepee.

-Next I put the poles in to the sleeves and lashed them at the top with rope.
+Finally, I put the poles into the sleeves and lashed them at the top with rope.

-A fun project to add spice and make memories of your study of Native American Peoples.
+A teepee is sure a fun project to add spice and make memories while you’re studying Native American Peoples.

 - Definitely check out some books from the library about native peoples and tribes.

 - Read some of the myths and stories from the Native Americans.
 They are fascinating and interesting.
 I am especially fascinated by the tales of Mouse Woman from the Pacific Northwest Indians.
 Dover Publishers has several volumes available very inexpensively if your library doesn’t have any.
 Read them in front of your teepee late at night with only candles or low lights burning.